ouzifeng/CI_PP4_SELLYOURTACKLE/README.md

 </details>

 This is due to the Stripe being set to test mode within the account.
 To fix these, it the settings would have to be changed to live mode.

+## Database Indexing

+The column for the product name has been indexed to improve serach result speeds

 ## Planned Improvments For The Next Build